-Our offices in Abu Dhabi, Brussels, Dakar, London and Washington DC give our clients global coverage to help realise their policy goals.
+Our offices in Abu Dhabi, Brussels, Dakar, Singapore, London and Washington DC give our clients global coverage to help realise their policy goals.
 These locations allow our staff to better engage in key markets, and affect regulatory policy in both developed and emerging markets.

 We deliver the right outcome because we: